Are smoothies healthy? The answer seems pretty easy and straightforward. However, that’s not always the case.

 - Use non-fat milk products

-- Never add juice in your smoothie
+- Never add juice to your smoothie

 - Invest in a good blender